-Emperor Angelfish do not ship well and are prone to stress so it’s important you choose a fish which is healthy.
+Emperor Angelfish do not ship well and are prone to stress, so it’s important you choose a fish that is healthy.

-Ideally when you choose an Emperor Angelfish, you should buy a juvenile that is around 4–6” as they find it easier to adapt to captivity.
+Ideally, when you choose an emperor angelfish, you should buy a juvenile that is around 4–6 inches long, as they find it easier to adapt to captivity.
 Make sure they are active and curious about their environment.

 Check their gill count; if it’s over 80 a minute and they are swimming calmly, take this as a red flag.
 If the fish appear overly bright and disorientated, they might have been treated with cyanide – again another red flag.

-You may find that the colors aren’t as bright as wild emperor angelfish, you can use color enhancers in their food to improve their color.
+You may find that the colors aren’t as bright as wild emperor angelfish.
+If this is the case, you can use color enhancers in their food to improve their color.

 Should You Get an Emperor Angelfish for Your Aquarium?

 An emperor angelfish is a good addition to a large tank where other semi-aggressive to aggressive fish species thrive.
 However, emperor angelfish aren’t a good option if you have a small tank or a peaceful fish population, since emperor angelfish bully passive fish and feel trapped in a small tank.

 Despite compatibility issues, the emperor angelfish — a juvenile with concentric-like circles, or an adult with horizontal bands — is a beautiful fish to have in your tank.